sanxore/spark-theta-sketch-udfs/README.md

 ## Workload performance

-In this workload we compare speed and accuracy performance between exact and approximate count-distinct
+In this tables we compare speed and accuracy performance between exact and approximate count-distinct in various workloads

 | Input volume  | count-distinct | approximation | accuracy |
 | --------------|:--------------:|:-------------:|:--------:|